chark/scriptable-events/Documentation~/README.md

 ```

 ## Creating Custom Events
 In some cases using the built-in argument types is not sufficient.
 For example, if the player takes damage, you might also want to pass a reference to the object that dealt damage to the player.
-In this case passing only the damage taken is not enough, you need to pass a `class` or a `struct` argument which contains both of those values.
-For this you'll need to create a custom event (the following examples are based on [Custom Events] sample).
+In this case passing only the damage taken is not enough, you need to pass a `class` argument which contains both of those values.
+For this you'll need to create a custom event.

-To start of, create a container `class` or a `struct` for your event data.
+To start, create a container `class` for your event data.
 In this case we'll pass the values needed to change the `Metallic` and `Color` properties of a material:
 ```cs
 public class MaterialData
 {